tagtwp/documentation-starter/docs/installation.md

 ---

 # Installation
-If you choose to use Coolify Cloud, there's no need to install Coolify.
-Simply visit https://app.coolify.io/register to create an account and start using Coolify within minutes.
+If you choose to use Starter Cloud, there's no need to install Starter.
+Simply visit https://app.coolify.io/register to create an account and start using Starter within minutes.

-The following instructions are for installing Coolify if you decide to self-host it.
+The following instructions are for installing Starter if you decide to self-host it.

 ## Self-hosted Installation